Set Up the Azure Plugin for Monitoring on Panorama

-Configure the Azure Plugin for VM Monitoring
+Configure the Azure Plugin for Monitoring

-Retrieve VM information for your Azure workloads, use the match criteria filters to define Dynamic Address groups and enforce Security policy.
+Retrieve information for your Azure workloads, use the match criteria filters to define Dynamic Address groups and enforce Security policy.

-To begin monitoring the virtual machines in your Azure public cloud deployment, after you Install the Azure Plugin you must create a Monitoring Definition.
+To begin monitoring the resources in your Azure public cloud deployment, after you Install the Azure Plugin you must create a Monitoring Definition.
 This definition specifies the Service Principal that is authorized to access the resources within the Azure subscription you want to monitor and the Notify Group that includes the firewalls to which Panorama should push all the IP-address-to-tag mappings it retrieves.
 In order to enforce policy, you must then create Dynamic Address Groups and reference them in Security policy.
 The Dynamic Address Groups enable you to filter the tags you want to match on, so that the firewall can get the primary private IP address registered for the tags, and then allow or deny access to traffic to and from the workloads based on the policy rules you define.